cbaeza/hidden-message-python/README.md

 # Steganography: Hidden message in PNG images.

 The project aim to be used for educational purposes.
 The following tool hide a message into a PNG image.
-The produces of the message can hidde the message using **WriteSecretMessage.py**.
+The producer of the message can hidde the message using **WriteSecretMessage.py**.
 The receptor of the image can read the hidden message using the **ReadSecretMessage.py**.

 ## LSB (Least Significant Bit) Substitution
 You can hidde a secret message using the least significant bits.